ghm12/sddup-poc/README.md

 * experiment_type - Type of experiment to be run, either `pdf`, `xml` or `both`.
 Default `both`.
 * amount - Amount of files to be generated and processed, must be a positive integer.
 Default `100`.

-## Experiment scope and simplifications
-This experiment's purpose is to demonstrate the storage gains when applying the SDDup protocol while retaining data secrecy.
-For that reason, there are a few simplifications in the implementation:
-* Although generated PDF files are signed, generated XML files are instead filled with random bytes of their respective signature size.
-Since the hash of files are the same before data extraction and after file recreation, we can infer the signature remains valid.
+## Test output
+Tests are considered successful when the hash from the generated documents matches with its reconstructed counterpart.
+Since the hashes of the documents are the same, we can infer that document integrity and signatures are maintained.